andygi/gd-mylist/readme.txt

 Note

 In case the user has not logged, the user's id data will be storage in a cookie by GD-Mylist.

 So if the same user made two different wish lists, one before and one after he has logged, the MyList List will be like as new user, because for the plugin the user appears as two different users.

+**For whatsapp share**: it is visible only for mobile resolution and it not works with permalink set as plain.

 = Can I Template customization? =